rmalav15/Super-SloMo/README.md

 - Python 3.5 (Code can be easily changed to python2.7 by just modifying prints)
 - Tensorflow == 1.12.0 (Should work on lower versions with minor changes)
-- opencv-python (Used for video loading and saving)
+- Opencv-python (Used for video loading and saving)

 The code is tested on :- Ubuntu 14.04 LTS with CPU architecture x86_64 + Nvidia Titan X 1070 + cuda9.0.